Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 A practical way to think about AI in supply chain planning is as four capability levels, each building on the last.

+Level 1 — Predictive AI & Machine Learning.
 At the foundational level, predictive AI and machine learning are already operating at scale—demand sensing, lead-time prediction, early risk signals.
 These capabilities aren’t new, and they rarely make headlines, but they’re where the bulk of proven value sits today.
+91% of respondents plan to use AI or Gen AI for demand forecasting over the next two years, confirming that foundational use cases remain the priority.

-At the next level, AI decision layers sit within planning and transportation management workflows, tuning parameters, enhancing optimization, and recommending policies.
-Think automated carrier allocation based on cost and SLA constraints, or intelligent order-to-fleet assignment that balances speed against efficiency.
+Level 2 — AI Decision Layers.
+AI decision layers sit within planning and transportation management workflows, tuning parameters, enhancing optimization, and recommending policies.
+Think automated carrier allocation based on cost and SLA constraints, or intelligent order-to-fleet assignment that balances speed against efficiency through route optimization.
 Still not headline material.
 Still delivering.

-At the frontier, agentic systems—multiple AI agents observing data, coordinating decisions, and executing actions within defined guardrails—are in very early stages.
+Level 4 — Agentic Systems.
+Agentic systems—multiple AI agents observing data, coordinating decisions, and executing actions within defined guardrails—are in very early stages.
+76% of supply chain professionals see potential for Agentic AI in supplier relationship management, including automatic reordering and shipment rerouting.
 Exciting, but almost entirely unproven at enterprise scale.

 Here’s the pattern that matters: each level depends on the one before it.
 Predictive ML needs clean data and stable processes.
 Decision layers need a functioning planning or TMS backbone.
 Copilots need trusted outputs to explain.
 Agents need well-defined decision rights to operate within.
 The organizations getting results understand this sequencing intuitively.
 They start with the foundational layer, prove value, build trust, and then expand—rather than attempting to leapfrog straight to autonomy.